fberson/Getting-started-with-Bicep-Infrastructure-as-code-on-Azure/README.md

 Part of this book is also the Bicep playground, visualizer and a PowerShell module for Bicep provided by the community.
 Sample code used in this book is available on a dedicated GitHub repository.

 ## What you will learn
-- How to get started with the Bicep CLI and VSCode Extension
+-	Get started with the Bicep CLI and VSCode Extension
-- Deploying Bicep files to Azure, including template specs
+-	Deploy Bicep Templates to Azure
-- Understanding the Bicep file structure
+-	Understand the Bicep Template structure
-- How to use the basic concepts of variables, parameters, tags, decorators, expressions, and symbolic names
+-	Use variables, parameters, tags, decorators, expressions, and symbolic names with Bicep
-- Getting familiar with more advanced topics like dependencies, loops, conditions, target scopes, modules, and nesting
+-	Use more advanced code options like dependencies, loops, conditions, target scopes, modules, and nesting
-- Leveraging the latest features like snippets, scaffolding, and linter
+-	Leverage the latest Bicep features like snippets, scaffolding, and linter
+-	Use the Bicep Visualizer and Bicep playground to support the authoring of Templates
+-	Deploy Templates using Template Specs
+-	Use the Bicep PowerShell module as an extension to the Bicep CLI

 ## Who this book is intended for
 DevOps engineers, Developers, consultants, and Azure architects with or without experience in ARM Templates and infrastructure as code.